Contents

 Learn more about Haemophilus influenzae meningitis

-Viruses can cause meningitis
+Viruses and fungi can cause meningitis

 Viruses are the most common cause of meningitis globally.
 However, viral meningitis is rarely life threatening, and most people who get it go on to make a good recovery.